 Kitchen

-Once I committed to a vegetable-forward kitchen, I’ve never looked back.
-Steamed, then oven roasted local carrots with pickled onions and crushed pecans is a main course in our home.
+I love a vegetable-forward kitchen.
+Lightly steamed, then oven-roasted local carrots with pickled onions and crushed pecans serve as a main course in our home.
 (And yes—my hubby has eaten happily right along with me!)

 I’m a devout foodie who grew up cooking at my mother’s side; I waitressed and cooked at ‘What’s Your Beef?’ in college, and even earned a certificate of classical training with Anne Willan at La Varenne Cooking School in Burgundy, France.
-I am fascinated by all things food: restaurants, cultures, techniques, recipes, food personalities, and I travel on my stomach.
+I am fascinated by all things food: restaurants, cultures, techniques, recipes, food personalities.
+I travel on my stomach.
 I’ve enjoyed writing about food over the past decades with my Everyday Gourmet book and newspaper column.
-I’ve cooked and eaten and loved it all!
+I’ve cooked, eaten, and loved it all!

-Over a decade ago, I tried the Paleo diet with my Crossfit pals and made the giant mental and physical leap to eliminating processed foods from my pantry.
+Over a decade ago, I tried the Paleo diet with my CrossFit pals and made the mental and physical leap to eliminating processed foods from my pantry.
 That was a mind-expanding experience that empowered me to think anew about food choices—and one I will cherish, as it opened the gates of possibility for me.
-The Paleo was fun for a while, but my aging, vertigo-stricken body yearned for more, so I decided to try going vegan/vegetarian at sixty—and I loved the results.
+The Paleo was fun for a while, but my aging, vertigo-stricken body yearned for more, so I decided to try going vegan/vegetarian at sixty for a couple of years—and I loved the results.

-When Covid hit us with a houseful of hungry people, and I read Dr. Longo’s Longevity Diet book, I gradually adapted towards a more balanced 75% plant based eating lifestyle .
-Each week I eat small portions of eggs, animal protein, and some dairy.
+When Covid hit us with a houseful of hungry people, and I read Dr. Longo’s Longevity Diet book, I adapted towards a more balanced plate, as I require more animal protein with age.

-At age sixty-seven I’m feeling my best on this menu, and not restricting so many ingredients has reignited my enthusiasm for cooking again.
-I find I make consistently good choices—stress-free, and I’m enjoying my meals more.
-It’s vital as we age to listen to what our body is calling for and be willing to pivot with more knowledge and consciousness.
-I simply choose the cleanest, most nutrient-dense food available in the moment.
+At sixty-nine, I’m feeling my best on this menu, and not restricting ingredients has reignited my enthusiasm for cooking again.
+I consistently make good choices—stress-free, and I’m enjoying my meals more.
+As we age, it’s vital to listen to what our body is calling for and be willing to pivot with more information and consciousness.
+I choose the cleanest, most nutrient-dense food available in the moment.
 I’ve never felt healthier, stronger, or leaner—so in this section I’m going to share with you some of my discoveries and delights.

-When I was vegan I discovered a fun paradox in the kitchen: restricting ingredients actually made me a more creative and daring cook; I learned many cooking techniques that are tastier and healthier than traditional recipes, which I continued to develop and use.
-Cashew cream, dairy-free pesto, vegan aioli, pickled golden berries, and spicy romesco sauce adorn my daily table and they are mind-blowingly good!
-I’m not into the processed mock meats, or trying to mimic classic dishes with inferior substitutes.
+When I was vegan, I discovered a fun paradox in the kitchen: restricting ingredients actually made me a more creative and daring cook.
+I learned many cooking techniques that are tastier and healthier than traditional recipes, which I continued to develop and use.
+Cashew cream, dairy-free pesto, vegan aioli, pickled golden berries, and spicy romesco sauce adorn my daily table— they are mind-blowingly good!
+I’m not a fan of mock meats or trying to mimic classic dishes with inferior substitutes.
 I still prefer baked vegan goods to bakery standards.
 I am all about considering all of the choices out there and picking the best whole food in the moment.
-I’ll continue to be curious about new skills and creative ways of incorporating the rich inventory of healthy plant-based foods to create fresh new flavor profiles and hearty-healthy dishes to share.
+I’ll continue to be curious about new skills and creative ways to incorporate the rich inventory of healthy plant-based foods, creating fresh new flavor profiles and hearty, healthy dishes to share.

 Currently, I’m on the Sourdough Train, along with millions of others, and loving the ride!
 I hope you’ll join me in the kitchen—and please, share your discoveries with me as well.